There have been some important updates to the Coronavirus Job Retention Scheme (others known as the ‘furlough scheme’).

 Normally, eligible employees on sick leave will only get Statutory Sick Pay (SSP) from the fourth day of illness, with the first three days being unpaid.
 However, on 4th March 2020, the government introduced emergency legislation that allows employees to get Statutory Sick Pay from the first day instead.

 Responding to concerns that this encourages ill workers to remain at work, increasing the risk of spreading coronavirus, the government has introduced emergency legislation to make SSP a day-one entitlement.

 What happens if someone says they cannot come to work because they are ‘self-isolating’ due to the coronavirus?

-The official guidance is that people should stay at home and ‘self-isolate’ for 7 days if they have symptoms – or 14 days if another member of their household has symptoms.
+The official guidance is that people should stay at home and ‘self-isolate’ for 14 days if they have symptoms, or if they have been advised to do so by the NHS ‘contact tracing’ scheme.

 If a worker has been advised to self-isolate or is subject to a travel restriction, our advice is to treat it as sick leave and follow your usual policies on sick pay.